 Although AIOps is a radical departure for ITOps, it is not the first-time application of big data and machine learning.
 Stockbrokers implemented similar ML approaches when they moved from manual to machine trading.
 Social media has also long used ML and analytics in applications such as Google Maps, Yelp and Waze, or online marketplaces like eBay and Amazon.

-These techniques proved reliably and extensively useful in environments that require real-time responses to changing conditions and user customisation.
+These techniques proved reliably and extensively useful in environments that require real-time responses to changing conditions and user customization.

 This definitive AIOps guide will help you determine whether it’s a good fit for your company as well as when to start incorporating it and how you might use it.
 Beyond that, it is advisable to stay abreast of AIOps progress.
 Various signs indicate that this innovative technology is poised for growth.